Fiberglass Resurfacing: Our 6 Step Process

 Our technicians start by grinding down the current surface and removing any discolorations, blisters, and bubbles until the surface is smooth and free of any contaminants.

-They fill in any areas that need to be filled on the surface to create a seamless smooth working surface.
+They fill in any necessary areas on the surface to create a seamless smooth working surface.

 Step 2